 Monitoring and evaluation activities

 Monitoring helps us react to potential problems before they escalate.
-The department conducts monitoring activities using proactive and responsive methods such as:
+We conduct monitoring activities using proactive and responsive methods such as:

 - engaging with regulated entities and stakeholders